Anglicans Online

 Orthodox Anglican Communion

-'The Orthodox Anglican Communion is a world wide fellowship of national churches (with Apostolic Succession derived through and shared with the Anglican Communion, the Old Catholic Union of Utrecht, and the Orthodox Church) committed to this Biblical world view; it is represented in the United States of America by the Episcopal Orthodox Church.
-Archbishop Scott E. McLaughlin is Metropolitan of the Orthodox Anglican Communion and Presiding Bishop of the Episcopal Orthodox Church.'
+'The Orthodox Anglican Communion is a world wide fellowship of national churches (with Apostolic Succession derived through and shared with the Anglican Communion, the Old Catholic Union of Utrecht, and the Orthodox Church) that are committed to the historic faith in the Anglican tradition; the Communion is represented in the United States of America by the Orthodox Anglican Church.
+The Metropolitan Archbishop of the Orthodox Anglican Communion is Thomas E. Gordon.
+He was enthroned in 2015.

 Province of Christ the Good Shepherd